Runtime Enforcement of Programmable Logic Controllers

-\paragraph*{Outline} Section~\ref{sec:calculus} gives a formal language for monitored controllers.
+\paragraph*{Outline} Section~\ref{sec:attacker-model} describes the attacker model and the attacker objectives.
+Section~\ref{sec:calculus} gives a formal language for monitored controllers.
 Section~\ref{sec:case-study} defines the case study.
 Section~\ref{sec:logics} provides a language of regular properties to express controller behaviours; it also contains a taxonomy of properties expressible in the language.
 Section~\ref{sec:synthesis} contains the algorithm \nolinebreak to synthesise monitors from regular properties, together with the main results.
 Section~\ref{sec:implementation} discusses the implementation of the case study when exposed to five different attacks.
-Section~\ref{sec:conclusion} draws conclusions and discusses related work.
+Section~\ref{sec:related} is devoted to related work.
+Section~\ref{sec:conclusion} draws conclusions and discusses future work.
 Technical proofs can be found in the appendix.